jathavaan/Index/README.md

-# Template project for a ASP.NET Core WebApplication
+# Index - Dashboard program for everyday use
+The backend is written in ASP.NET and frontend is written in Vue.